Rattlesnake (Live song)

-"Rattlesnake" is a song by alternative rock group Live, which was released as the fourth and final single from their 1997 album, Secret Samadhi.
+"Rattlesnake" is a song by American rock band Live.
+It was released as a promotional single from their fourth studio album, Secret Samadhi (1997).

-Chart positions
+Chart performance

 In the US, the song peaked at No. 18 on the Billboard Modern Rock Tracks chart and No. 15 on the Mainstream Rock Tracks chart.
 In Canada, "Rattlesnake" reached No. 13 on the RPM Alternative chart.